nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Favouriting a client while all clients are being shown
     1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.
-    2. Test case: `favourite 1`<br>Expected: First client is deleted from the list.
+    2. Test case: `favourite 1`<br>Expected: First client is favourited, thus a 🌟 shows for the client.
 The result display will show that the first client is successfully favourited.
     3. Test case: `favourite 0`<br>Expected: No client is favourited.
 Error details shown in the result display.
 List remains the same.
     4. Other incorrect favourite commands to try: `favourite`, `favourite x`, `...` (where x is larger than the list size or smaller than 0)Expected: Similar to previous.
+2. Unfavouriting a client while all clients are being shown
+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.
+Make sure there is at least 1 client that has already been favourited.
+   2. Test case: `favourite 3` where the 3rd client in the listing has been favourited. <br>Expected: Third client is unfavourited, thus removing the 🌟.
+The result display will show that the third client is successfully unfavourited.

 ## Opening Favourites window